- Advertisers will need to evolve their advertising tactics and strategies to address post-pandemic uncertainty.

 Government regulation and private pseudo-regulation will fundamentally change how marketers target and measure digital ads.
 Marketers have a short window before the world’s most popular browser deprecates third-party tracking cookies.
-The Chrome team’s January 2020 announcement to that effect was just one in a long series of events making it more difficult for marketers to target and measure their digital ads, including the passage of regulations like the EU’s GDPR and the CCPA in the US, but it felt official: The cookieless future is coming, and something must be done to prepare.
+The Chrome team’s January 2020 announcement to that effect was just one in a long series of events making it more difficult for marketers to target and measure their digital ads, including the passage of regulations like the EU’s GDPR and the CCPA in the US, but it felt official: A future without cookies is coming, and something must be done to prepare.

-Digital Trend #5: First-party data will reign
+Digital Trend #5: Cookies will crumble—and first party data will reign